Nebo, Queensland: Geography

 The town of Nebo is situated on the western edge of the locality on Nebo Creek.
 The Peak Downs Highway enters the locality from the south-west (Strathfield), passes through the town, and exits to the north (Epsom).
 The Suttor Developmental Road commences at the Peak Downs Highway in the north-west of the locality and exits the locality to the west (Hail Creek).
+The Marlborough–Sarina Road runs along the eastern boundary.